beizhedenglong/rough-charts/README.md

 ```
   yarn add rough-charts
 ```
-> **This project contains a packaged called [`react-roughjs`](https://github.com/beizhedenglong/rough-charts/tree/master/packages/react-roughjs).
+> **This project contains a package called [`react-roughjs`](https://github.com/beizhedenglong/rough-charts/tree/master/packages/react-roughjs).
 It has a lot of basic rough shapes, you may need it.**

 ## Usage